evillt/resume/markdown/en.md

   - 📨 <a href="mailto:ijoec123@gmail.com">ijoec123@gmail.com</a>
 - Others
   - Sometimes look around GitHub
-  - Sometimes write useless open source
+  - Sometimes write ~~useless~~ open source

+One sentence to recommend: Self-driven is pretty good enough.

-## Current Focus
+## Focusing on
 - [dvan](#dvan) : To learn structure via other cli tool(like vue-cli, nuxtjs, ...)
-- [blog](#blog) : Record my things, whatever is bad or good thing.
 - Preact : Why not react; try some diffrence.
 But there are very similiar.
 - TypeScript : 😂